Scientific Name

 Description

-This easy-care plant doesn't want a lot of water.
+This easy-care plant doesn't need much water.
 Allow the soil to dry out before you give it another drink.
 Keep the soil completely dry in winter.
-Need a well-drained soil mix with small gravel added to ensure drainage.
+They need a well-drained soil mix with small gravel added to ensure drainage.

 They are semi-hardy.
-Make sure that your Myrtillocactus are not exposed to temperatures below 25°F (-4°C) or may die.
-Nevertheless, it is good advice never to let the nighttime temperatures fall below 50°F (10°C).
+Make sure that your Myrtillocactus are not exposed to temperatures below 25°F (-4°C), or they may die.
+Nevertheless, it is good never to let nighttime temperatures fall below 50°F (10°C).

-Since they are big-sized plants that need plenty of space for their roots, repotting should be done every other year or when the plant has outgrown its pot.
-If the plant needs repotting, use a fairly impoverished soil specially designed for cacti.
+Since they are large plants that need ample space for their roots, repotting should be done every other year or when the plant has outgrown its pot.
+If the plant needs repotting, use fairly impoverished soil specially designed for cacti.

 See more at How to Grow and Care for Myrtillocactus.